Kian158/handwritten-digit-AI/README.md

 Output layer: 10 neurons, linear output (softmax is computed during loss calculation)

 # Comments
 As I learn more about machine learning, I realise it's just a lot of linear algebra.
 I've studied this a lot with my degree, and the applications here click naturally.
-Backpropogation is just the chain rule, and while it was confusing at first to find all the different rates of change, it makes a lot of sense now.
+Backpropagation is just the chain rule, and while it was confusing at first to find all the different rates of change, it makes a lot of sense now.
 This project really helped with my understanding, and was a good and classic example to build from scratch.
 I can see how this can be scaled up, and applied to many things.